view the Fire Danger Ratings for current rating and detail

 Between the 1 October to 30 November, and between the 1 April to 31 May.

-You may obtain a Burning Permit by request at the Shire of Kalamunda Administration Office.
+You may obtain a Burning Permit by request at the City of Kalamunda Administration Office.

 Residents can still legally burn off a small heap – 1 cubic meter (1m x 1m x 1m), after 6pm and out by 11pm without a permit to burn so long as: